31 Jobs That Pay $50K Without a Bachelor's Degree

 Want to make a decent living without spending many years in college?
 Jobs that pay $50K or more a year and don't require a four-year degree are easier to find than you might think.
 The sales, transportation, insurance, hospitality, health care, and information technology sectors all feature opportunities for people with two years or less of college training.

 And $50,000 a year is nothing to scoff at.
 Ask yourself: $50K a year is how much an hour?
 When you do the math, it works out to about $24 based on a full-time schedule.
-According to the Bureau of Labor Statistics, full-time workers across the U.S. had median hourly earnings of $21.48 in the third quarter of 2017.1 That means all of the jobs listed in this article have median earnings above the national norm—and you don't need a four-year degree to get them.
+According to the Bureau of Labor Statistics, full-time workers across the U.S. had median hourly earnings of $22.63 in the first quarter of 2019.1 That means all of the jobs listed in this article have median earnings above the national norm—and you don't need a four-year degree to get them.

 We've divided the following list of jobs that make $50,000 a year into those that don't require any degree at all, those that don't require a degree but do call for real-world work experience, and those that require an associate's degree.
 Read on to explore the many options for your future!